pranav04katiyar/Java_Backend/src/OOPS/0_LLD.md

 *_What is a good software?_*
 > A good software is a software that is:
-    1. easy to understand
+1. Easy to understand
-    2. easy to maintain: Modular(loosely coupled, high cohesion), Reusable, Analyzable, Modifiable, Testable
+2. Easy to maintain: Modular(loosely coupled, high cohesion), Reusable, Analyzable, Modifiable, Testable
-    3. easy to scale: Adaptable, Efficient, Reliable, Secure, can increase capacity and functionality as per the requirement.
+3. Easy to scale: Adaptable, Efficient, Reliable, Secure, can increase capacity and functionality as per the requirement.
-    4. easy to extend: Flexible, Effortlessness in adding new features, Enhanceable without breaking existing features.
+4. Easy to extend: Flexible, Effortlessness in adding new features, Enhanceable without breaking existing features.

 *_Extensibility vs Scalability:_*